 The value of εr would change depends on the medium.
 The expression for relative permittivity εr is as follows;

 Principle of Coulomb’s Law

 Suppose if we have two charged bodies one is positively charged and one is negatively charged, then they will attract each other if they are kept at a certain distance from each other.
 Now if we increase the charge of one body keeping other unchanged, the attraction force is obviously increased.
-Similarly if we increase the charge of second body keeping first one unchanged, the attraction force between them is again increased.
-Hence, force between the charge bodies is proportional to the charge of either bodies or both.
+Similarly, if we increase the charge of the second body keeping the first one unchanged, the attraction force between them is again increased.
+Hence, the force between the charge bodies is proportional to the charge of either bodies or both.